howeguo/Token-BulkSender/README.md

 Any ERC20 tokens you transfer to the Multisender will be sent out to the addresses that you provided.

-I encourage you to assess its security before using the Mutlisender Dapp.
+I encourage you to assess its security before using the MutliSender DAPP.